theplusone/py-osrs-dps/README.md

 **Semi-working**

 This code (seemingly) provides accurate DPS calcs _if and only if_:
-- Your gear setup does not have any set bonuses (e.g. void, inquisitors)
+- Your gear setup does not have any set bonuses (e.g. void, inquisitors, slayer helm)
 - You're not taking advantage of enemy attributes (e.g. arclight on demons, lance on dragons, salve on undead, tbow on CoX monsters, [etc.](https://oldschool.runescape.wiki/w/Monster_attribute))